rfranzke/gardener/docs/development/high-availability.md

     ```

 > According to these conventions, even seed clusters with only one availability zone try to be highly available "as good as possible" by spreading the replicas across multiple nodes.
-> Hence, while such seed clusters obviously cannot cater with zone outages, they can at least cater with node loss.
+> Hence, while such seed clusters obviously cannot handle zone outages, they can at least handle node failures.

 ## Shoot Clusters